nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Step 3: ViewUserGainCommand will check for the delimiter "/u".
 If it is not present, an exception is thrown.
 Else the command is executed.

-Step 4: The UserList is iterated through to find the User with the given [username].
+Step 4: The UserList is iterated through to find the User with the given username.
 If none exist, a UserNotFoundException is thrown.

 Step 5: `getLendTransactionsByUser(username)` is run.
 The TransactionList is iterated through to find Transactions in which said User is the Lender.
 If User is Lender, the Transaction is added to a new TransactionList, which is then returned.